vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Need Help?

+* Read the Vagrant [Docs](http://docs.vagrantup.com/v2/) (while boring, that is a great place to get started).
-* Open a new [Issue](https://github.com/vDevices/Vagrant-UbuntuDesktop/issues) on GitHub if you run into trouble or have any suggestions.
+* Open an [Issue](https://github.com/vDevices/Vagrant-UbuntuDesktop/issues) on GitHub if you run into trouble or have any suggestions.

+	>For more information on GitHub's Issue Tracker, consult [Issues 2.0: The Next Generation | GitHub Blog](https://github.com/blog/831-issues-2-0-the-next-generation).

-* Vagrant has a [Mailing List](https://groups.google.com/forum/#!forum/vagrant-up) for any topic related to Vagrant (that is a great place to get started).
+* Vagrant has a [Mailing List](https://groups.google.com/forum/#!forum/vagrant-up) for any topic related to Vagrant.

 ## Credits

 A HUGE `Thank You` is in order to:

 * [Portal Stack: Vagrant + VirtualBox + Ubuntu for linux development](http://portalstack.blogspot.com/2013/11/vagrant-virtualbox-ubuntu-for-linux.html) | By [Mike Kunze](https://github.com/mikekunze?tab=repositories) (for planting the seeds for this idea); and
-* The trailblazers at the successful [Varying Vagrant Vagrants](https://github.com/10up/varying-vagrant-vagrants)
+* The trailblazers at the uber-successful [Varying Vagrant Vagrants](https://github.com/10up/varying-vagrant-vagrants), which &ndash; in addition to their great work &ndash; have created a roadmap for launching a local-development environment off the ground.